Chainers/Ditch/README.md

 * GetBlock - Retrieve a full, signed block
 * GetOpsInBlock - Get sequence of operations included/generated within a particular block
 * GetConfig - Displays the current node configuration.
-* GetSchema - Return a JSON description of object representations
 * GetDynamicGlobalProperties - Returns the block chain's rapidly-changing properties.
 * GetChainProperties - Displays the commission for creating the user, the maximum block size and the GBG interest rate
 * GetCurrentMedianHistoryPrice - Displays the current median price of conversion